 Now he wears a prosthetic forearm with a metal hook for a right hand.

 But yesterday up at Jeongseon Alpine Centre, after Pollard came very close to making a Paralympic quarter-final in snowboard cross, he was already thinking of how to improve his “new” self even more.

-“Just more practice I think.
-Maybe I can mess around with prosthetics, get something that works a bit better,” the 26-year-old said, referring to the fact others in his upper limb disability class, with more strength in their arms than he has, are still able to pull themselves through the starting gate and out onto the course.
+“Just more practice, I think.
+Maybe I can mess around with prosthetics, get something that works a bit better,” the 26-year-old said, referring to the fact that others in his upper limb disability class, with more strength in their arms than he has, are still able to pull themselves through the starting gate and out onto the course.

 “So basically, I worked on this in training, and the best way for me to get out is to have my board sideways so I can put the edge in and then I kind of jump out and I just use my arm for balance, rather than pushing out.
 So I’m essentially starting out sideways and jumping out straight,” Pollard said.